DanielFGray/reactblog/content/posts/rest-js.md

 Express is imported, then an instance is created and saved as `app`.

-`app.get()` tells the Express instance to listen for `GET` requests to the specified route, here it's just `/`.
+`app.get()` tells the Express instance to listen for `GET` requests to the specified route; here it's just `/`.
 When this route is requested, the given callback is fired, in this case it sends the string "Hello world!" as a response.

 Finally, `port` is declared as a variable which can be set from the environment, or otherwise defaults to `3000` if none is specified.
 Express then listens on that port, and after the server has finally started it uses `console.log` to print a message in the terminal.